SafeMoon: Ponzi-scheme comparisons

 After the price of a SafeMoon token multiplied by 12x during a single week in April 2021, opinion columnists in various financial magazines likened SafeMoon to a ponzi scheme or pyramid scheme, where gains to early investors were paid only by incoming investors who expected a similar rate of return, with some citing the fact that each transaction sends a portion of the transacted value to existing holders of the token, as well as a portion of the transacted value to a wallet controlled by the coin's authors.
-Furthermore, Safemoon's token economics utilises a 10% sell tax.
+Furthermore, SafeMoon's token economics utilizes a 10% sell tax.
 This means that for every $1000 sale, an investor would be charged $100.
-Many critics argue that this discourages investors to sell as they are at a loss as soon as they invest.
-The tax from the new investors is used for many things including distributing a small percentage of it to existing investors.
+Critics argued that this discouraged investors from selling, as they effectively incur a loss as soon as they invest.
+The tax from the new investors included distributing a small percentage of it to existing investors.